soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

 ## Steps in Relevance training

-In the **Relevance \> Track** tab, Advanced eDiscovery provides recommendations on how to proceed in the processing, with the following next steps.
+In the **Relevance \> Track** tab, Data investigations provides recommendations on how to proceed in the processing, with the following next steps.
 The implications are described below when each of the following steps is recommended in the Relevance training process.

 - Tagging / Continue tagging: File review and Relevance tagging performed by an expert for each file and issue within a sample.